danjbrown/nodejs-react-app/ECS_DEPLOYMENT.md

 ## Delete services

-1. Delete the ECS services via the UI.
+1. Delete the ECS services via the management console.
-2. Delete the ECR repositories via the UI.
+2. Delete the ECR repositories via the management console.
 3. Delete any Cloudwatch Alarms or Dashboards.